Concordium/concordium-rust-smart-contracts/README.md

 The [examples](./examples) directory contains some smart contracts that are used to test the standard library.

-Contracts are not meant for production, they are used to illustrate how to use the standard library and the tooling Concordium provides.
+These contracts are not meant for production, they are used to illustrate how to use the standard library and the tooling Concordium provides.
 There is no claim that the logic of the contract is reasonable, or safe.